Categories of Special Interest

 1915 - 1920

-This prominent corner building was erected following the widespread destruction of the 1916 Rising.
-Originally a cinema, it never thrived as such, and was converted to a branch of the Munster and Leinster Bank in 1940.
+This prominent corner building was erected following the widespread destruction of the 1916 Rising and was purpose-built as a branch of the Munster and Leinster bank to designs by L.A.
+McDonnell: the doorcase carries the arms of the Provinces of Munster and Leinster.
 The siting is maximized by the curved entrance bay, Giant Ionic order and tempietto to the corner.
-Retaining all its original external features, the conversion for use as a bar has managed to retain the elaborate banking hall interior which provides the bar with a ready-made theme.
-As part of a wealth of early twentieth-century buildings, this stands out as one of the most decorative and greatly enhances the appeal of the city’s main thoroughfare in addition to Abbey Street Lower.
+Retaining all its original external features, its conversion to a commercial use has seen the saucer-domed lobby and pilastered banking hall sympathetically repurposed.
+As part of a wealth of early twentieth-century buildings, this stands out as one of the most decorative and greatly enhances the appeal of the city's main thoroughfare in addition to Abbey Street Lower.